fmichonneau/francoismichonneau.net/_posts/2017-06-05-field-to-database.md

 * Sponges have lots of secondary compounds that will kill other organisms.
 Keep them separate.

 When coming back from a dive, stabilize what you collected.
 Split jars that have too many animals in it.
 Remove some water from the jars to allow for gas exchange and avoid anoxia.
 Place the jars in a cooler/ice chest, in the shade to avoid the water to get too warm.
-If in really hot climate and long boat rides, having a little ice in the cooler can be useful.
-Otherwise, putting sea water in the cooler would be enough to avoid the temperature to rise too much during the trip back to the lab.
+If in really hot climate and long boat rides, having ice in the cooler can be useful.
+Otherwise, putting sea water in the cooler can be enough to avoid the temperature to rise too much during the trip back to the lab.

 ### Rule #2: Keep track of where you find what you collect

 Usually, time underwater is very limited, so it is best to keep mental notes of where you found what you collected.
 However, diving with a slate for quick reminders is useful.

 When stabalizing the specimen collected, add to the jar an identifier for the field site (e.g., A, B, C) if you are visiting multiple sites during a collecting trip, and/or a note to indicate who collected it.
-This will be helpful when you are back in the lab to sort who collected what and record where the specimens were collected.
+This will be helpful when you are back in the lab to sort who collected what, and record where the specimens were collected.

-As soon as possible, after stabilizing the animals just after the dive, write down on you slate any notes that will help you remember where you found the animals you collected.
+As soon as possible, after stabilizing the animals just after the dive, write down on your slate any notes that will help you remember where you found the animals you collected.
 Writing notes about the environment can also be useful (coral cover, species of coral or algae making up the bottom, etc.)

-## 2. Stabalizing at the lab
+## 2. Stabilizing the specimens at the lab

-### How to set up the lab?

-At least 3 zones:

-- wet and messy
-- photo station
-- relaxation station
-- tissue subsampling station
-- data entry

-### The tools needed in the lab

-* Sink
-* Mops
-* spoons
-* twizers
-* 5 gallon buckets
-* 6-packs
-* plastic pipettes
-* paint brushes
-* toothbrush
-* white board/easel

-* fridge/freezer

-* 2mL vials

-### Chemicals needed

-* Magnesium chloride
-* Clove oil
-* Menthol
-* Ethanol 75% and 95%
-* Formalin

 ### Rule #3: Keep your animals alive

-Once you arrive at the lab, open up your jars, and transfer your specimens into plastic containers.
+Once you arrive at the lab from the field, open up your jars, and transfer your specimens into plastic containers.
 Having a good assortment of sizes and shapes for containers is useful.
 Sandwich-size containers are great for most organisms: they provide a good surface for gas exchange, and are shallow enough that it's easy to retrieve the specimens.

 Plastic cups are good because it's easy to get (even in remote locations), they are cheap, they don't take a lot of room.

 When transfering your specimens from the field into the containers in the lab, be mindful of the thermic shock.
 If the lab has A/C and the sea water from the lab is significantly cooler than the sea water you are bringing back from the field, the animals may not like the sudden change of water temperature.
 Mixing the sea waters to reduce the temperature difference may be necessary.

 As soon as the specimens are transfered into their own containers, they should have a label with them that can be used to tell from which station/dive they are coming form and who collected them.
 This is a good time to create the station numbers that can be used to assign the origin of each specimen.
 These station numbers should be displayed in the lab, so everyone can see them.
 They should have enough information to be identified unambiguously.
-You may want to create as many station numbers as needed (they are cheap).
-For instance, if you did a dive where you spent the first 20 minutes at 15 m, and focused on going through coral rubble, and spent 60 minutes at 5 m going through halimeda, before picking a dead coral head, that could represent 3 stations.
+Create as many station numbers as needed (they are cheap).
+For instance, if you did a dive where you spent the first 20 minutes at 15 m, and focused on going through coral rubble, and spent 60 minutes at 5 m going through an Halimeda patch, before picking a dead coral head, that could easily be split into 3 stations.
 The GPS coordinates would be the same, but the depths and habitat descriptions would be different.

 At this stage, we are usually splitting jars from the field, so it is crucial to make sure every animal has a label associated with it that indicates the (newly created) station number, and if needed who collected it.
 These labels can be done quickly with archival or underwater paper and pencil.

-If you are dealing with very fragile animals that won't stay alive very long or that are already dead, they need to be processed (get a field number assigned, get their photo taken, get tissue sample, get preserved) right away.
+If you are dealing with very fragile animals that won't stay alive very long or that are already dead, they need to be processed (get a field number assigned, get their photo taken, get a tissue sample, get them fixed) right away.
 Otherwise, at this point, things are relatively stable, and it's a good time to rinse your diving gear/boat, take a shower, get a snack.
 You have many hours of work ahead of you.
 If the animals are put in clean containers, with fresh sea water, and the lab has A/C, most species can be kept in these containers for 12 hours or more.

 ### Rule #4: Assign field numbers early

-It is good practice to assign field numbers early, so it is easier to keep track of the specimen as it goes through processing.
+It is good practice to assign field numbers to specimens early to make it easier to keep track of them as they go through processing.

 Currently, we use field labels printed on plastic paper.
 We print them ahead of time and bring them with us in the field.
 Each field number is duplicated, but one of them as the suffix "-dna".
 The field numbers consist of a prefix that characterizes the field expedition.
-It should be unique for the institution.
 We currently use a 3 or 4 letter prefix folowed by a 2-digit number representing the year.
-For instance, last year we went to Bocas del Toro and used the prefix "BCS16-".
+For instance, last year we went to Bocas del Toro and used the prefix "`BCS16-`".

-At this stage, we assign a field number to each specimen.
-For the medium size animals (2-10 cm), we usually keep them in the sandwich boxes.
-For the smaller ones, (2-20 mm), we use the "6-packs", each animal is placed in a cell with a number.
+Medium size animals (2-10 cm) are kept them in the sandwich boxes; while smaller ones, (2-20 mm), are kept in "6-packs", each animal is placed in a cell with a number.

 As soon as a specimen has a field number associated with it, we write down on the field data sheet: